SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

    - The height of the pyramid should be equal to the number of the odd value contained in the rows number.

 4. **Pattern Characteristics**:
+   - The function should consider only the odd value contained in the rows number and return a rows pattern between 1 to a maximum of 5.
    - All spaces occupied by the pyramid should be filled with the # character.
    - All spaces not occupied by the pyramid should be filled with an empty string (` `).